-The main danger for most people doing the straight-in, straight-out route is altitude sickness (Acute Mountain Sickness or AMS).
-For most people, this can be avoided by sleeping no more than 300m higher than you did the night before and taking an acclimatisation day every 1000 metres.
+The main danger for most people doing the straight-in, straight-out route is altitude sickness (AKA Acute Mountain Sickness or AMS).
+For most people, this can be avoided by sleeping no more than 300 metres higher than you did the night before and taking an acclimatisation day every 1000 metres.
 Serious AMS is more common in folk doing group tours than in independent trekkers.

 Other common injuries are twisted ankles and sprains.
 Rock falls, moraine and glacier crossings add significant risk to longer treks involving crossing high passes such as the Cho-La.
 As always, it’s unwise to trek solo in case you fall and can’t extricate yourself: people disappear on this route all the time.

 Will My Travel Insurance Cover Me for the Everest Base Camp Trek?

 Check the terms and conditions of your travel insurance very carefully (here’s why) before embarking on the Everest Base Camp trek – the elevations involved are above 5000m, and many companies simply will not cover you at that level.
 World Nomads offers cover for trekking up to 6000m on recognised routes like Everest Base Camp and the Three Passes.

 You should also ensure you are covered for helicopter evacuation from the mountains in emergencies, while mountaineers should arrange cover with their specialist mountaineering association at home before they travel.
 For more, please read this post on the best travel insurance for Everest Base Camp.